MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Added HIL Engine debug logs when verbose option is enabled.
 - Added log of the Mock classpath when verbose option is enabled.
 - Added log of Mock resolution errors (class or method not found).
+- Added support for mark/reset on an InputStream returned by `Class.getResourceAsStream()`_.
 - Fixed configuration of the Java heap size using :ref:`option_java_heap`.
 The legacy ``core.memory.javaheapsum.size`` option is not more supported.
 - Fixed :ref:`option_immortal_heap` default value when running a Standalone Application using MMM.
 - Fixed stop of the HIL Engine if Simulator was terminated before the connection is established.
 - Fixed load of the Mock classes in the classpath order (left-to-right).
 - Fixed the missing error check when loading an immutable file referencing an external object id (the ``importObject`` directive is required).
 - [Multi] Fixed the computation of object sizes.
 The 4-byte KF header was missing.
-- Added support for mark/reset on the input stream returned by Class.getResourceAsStream

 SOAR
 ~~~~